- Results Page

 The slider range is determined by both your income and the amount of federal income taxes you currently have withheld in order to create achievable options based on these two factors.

-The pre-filled Form W-4 does not include any of your personally identifiable information since the tool does not ask this information.
-It includes the correct line and amount you need to have either over or under withheld.
+The pre-filled Form W-4 does not include any of your personally identifiable information since the tool does not ask for this information.
+It pre-fills either line 3 (to reduce your withholding) or line 4(c) (to increase your withholding).
+See Why does the tool recommend only one amount to enter on Form W-4? above for more information.